German Literature Archive Marbach

 Nearby Attractions

-1. Schiller National Museum: Located just a short distance from the archive, this museum is dedicated to the life and works of the famous poet Friedrich Schiller.
-It houses a rich collection of artifacts related to Schiller’s literary legacy.
+1. Schiller National Museum: Located nearby, this museum is dedicated to the life and works of Friedrich Schiller, one of Germany’s most celebrated playwrights and poets.
+It features a collection of artifacts related to his life and the era in which he lived.

 Insider Tips

-To enhance your experience at the German Literature Archive Marbach, consider the following insider tips:
+To make the most of your visit to the German Literature Archive Marbach, consider the following tips:

 Practical Information